Behind the Design

 #3.
 Tricks of the Trade

-There are so many doors in this small entry way that with the contrasting wall colour, it made the space feel very busy and closed in.
+There are so many doors in this small entryway that the contrasting wall colour, made the space feel very busy and closed in.

 Bright & Welcoming